 Why move to GA4?
-Because your current data may not be quite as good as you think
+Your data may not be as good as you think

 Better the devil you know?